Lotto Tax Calculator: Estimate Taxes on Lottery Winnings

 - Choosing lump sum versus annuity timing.

-- Changing residency before claiming the prize.
+- Changing residency before claiming the prize — see our state income tax guide for no-tax states.

 - Claiming the prize as part of a group or trust.